More about the complaints process

-If the parties cannot come to agreement at this early stage, we will arrange a mediation with the parties.
+If the parties cannot come to agreement in the earlier stages, we will arrange a mediation with the parties.
 In some cases, we may decide that the complaint needs to go straight to adjudication if we do not think that mediation will be suitable.

 Step 4: Adjudication

 The adjudicator is usually the same person who mediated, so they will be familiar with the case however parties can ask for someone different to be appointed as the adjudicator following mediation.

 After reviewing all the information provided, the adjudicator will prepare a provisional decision.
 Both parties have the opportunity to comment on the provisional decision.
 The adjudicator will then issue a final decision.